SORNet: Spatial Object-Centric Representations for Sequential Manipulation: Methods

-The predicate classifier (Fig.~\ref{fig:method_unary_binary_mlp}) is responsible for predicting a list of predicates using object embeddings.
-The predicates can be logical statements about spatial relationships, e.g., whether the blue block is on the left part of the table, or continuous quantities such as which direction should the end effector move to reach the red block.
-The predicate classifier consists of a collection of 2-layer MLPs, one for each type of relationship.
-Here we focus on unary and binary predicates.
-Unary predicates involve a single object or an object and the environment, which could be the robot or a region on the table.
-Binary predicates involve two objects and, optionally, the environment.
-In principle, our framework is extensible to predicates involving more than two objects, but we leave that for future work.
+The readout networks (Fig.~\ref{fig:readout_net}), as suggested by their names, are responsible for ``reading out" object relations using the embedding vectors produced by the embedding network.
+The relations can be logical statements, e.g., whether the blue block is stacked onto the green block.
+The relations can also be continuous quantities, e.g. which direction should the end effector move to reach the red block.
+The readout networks consist of a collection of 2-layer MLPs, one for each type of relations.
+Each readout network takes a number of object embeddings as inputs and outputs a quantity relevant to the input object arguments.

-The MLP for unary predicates takes the list of object embeddings produced by \textbf{SORNet} and outputs predicates pertaining to the object that the embedding is conditioned on.
-Taking the \texttt{top\_is\_clear} classifier for an example, if the input embedding is conditioned on the blue block, the MLP will output whether there is any object on top of the blue block.
-If the input embedding is conditioned on the red block, the MLP will output whether there is any object on top of the red block.

-The MLP for binary predicates takes a list of binary object embeddings created by concatenating pairs of object embeddings produced by SORNet and outputs predicates corresponding to a pair of objects, e.g., whether the blue block is on top of the red block.
-Thus, with $N$ object embeddings, there will be $N(N-1)$ binary object embeddings.
+Here we focus on unary and binary relations, but our framework is extensible to relations involving more than two objects.
+Unary readout networks take a single object embedding as input and output a quantity involving a single object and optionally an environment element, which could be the robot or a region on the table.
+Taking the \texttt{top\_is\_clear} classifier for an example.
+If the input embedding is conditioned on the blue block, the network will output whether there is any object on top of the blue block.
+Binary readout networks take a list of binary object embeddings created by concatenating pairs of object embeddings and outputs quantities involving a pair of objects, e.g., whether the blue block is on top of the red block.

-Parameters of the predicate classifier are independent of the number of objects.
-The number of output predicates dynamically changes with the number of input object embeddings.
-For example, when are 7 unary MLPs and 2 binary MLPs, with 4 objects, the model predicts $7\times4+2\times4\times(4-1)=52$ predicates; with 5 objects, the model predicts $7\times5+2\times5\times(5-1)=75$ predicates.
-In this way, our model generalizes zero-shot to scenes with an arbitrary number of objects.
+An important property of our design of readout networks is that the parameters of the readout network are independent to the number of object inputs.
+With $N$ input object embeddings, each unary readout network will output $N$ relations and each binary readout network will output $N(N-1)$ relations.
+The number of output relations dynamically changes with the number of inputs.
+In this way, at inference time, our overall model generalizes zero-shot to scenes where the number of objects is different from training.